socadk/design-practice-repository/activities/DPR-StrategicDDD.md

 <!-- ZIO4STX: redo in puml like T-DDD one? -->
 ![Strategic DDD Concepts and their Relations](/activities/images/ZIO-StrategicDDDMetaModel.png)

 The original DDD book by Eric Evans defined an initial set of relations between Bounded Contexts appearing in a [Context Map](./DPR-StrategicDDDContextMap.md), e.g., the *Conformist* pattern (@Evans:2003).
-Later on, a few additional types were added, for instance *Partnership* and *Big Ball of Mud*.
+Later on, a few additional types were added.
 In ["An Introduction to Domain Driven Design"](http://www.methodsandtools.com/archive/archive.php?id=97), Dan Haywood summarizes the original six patterns as this: <!-- ZIO4STX: remove for LP? -->

 * *Shared Kernel*: "Two bounded contexts use a common kernel of code (for example a library) as a common lingua-franca, but otherwise do their other stuff in their own specific way."
 * *Open Host Service (OHS)*: "A bounded context specifies a protocol by which any other bounded context can use its services (for instance, a RESTful HTTP service or a SOAP Web service).
 This protocol exposes the Published Language."